laicasaane/tower_of_encosy/Assets/EncosyTower/EncosyTower.Core/SourceGenerator~/README.md

 ## Debugging

-These requirements are needed to debug a source generator project:
+Requirements for debugging a source generator project:

 1. Must install the [.NET Compiler Platform SDK][net-compiler-installing].
 2. Set the source generator project as the startup project[^3].
 3. The [launchSettings.json][launch-settings-json] file locates at the `Properties/` folder specifies the target project on which source generators will run.

 ```json
 {